NuSTAR bounds on radiatively decaying particles from M82

 \textbf{\textit{NuSTAR data and results.}}--- We analyze and process 26 observations of M82, totaling $\sim$1.96 Ms of exposure time, obtained from archival data of the NuSTAR Observatory~\cite{NuSTAR:2013yza}.
 NuSTAR, the first high-energy focusing X-ray telescope in space, operates within the $3–79$ keV energy range, making it highly suitable for probing an axion signal from the stars of M82.
-It consists of two identical co-aligned instrument lines, each equipped with independent optics and focal-plane module (FPM) detectors, referred to as FPMA and FPMB.
+It consists of two identical coaligned instrument lines, each equipped with independent optics and focal-plane module (FPM) detectors, referred to as FPMA and FPMB.
 Each telescope subtends a field of view of approximately \(13'\times13'\), with an angular resolution of about $60''$ half-power diameter (HPD) for a point source located near the optical axis.
 These grazing-incidence telescope modules enable NuSTAR to focus X-rays efficiently onto its focal plane detectors, providing high sensitivity and resolution for our analysis.
 Data from both detectors were reduced using \texttt{HEASoft} software version 6.34~\cite{ascl:1408.004} and \texttt{NuSTARDAS} version 2.1.4.
-We defined a circular source region with a radius of 60'' centered at the coordinates of M82 (in Right Ascension (RA) and Declination (Dec), epoch=J2000): RA$ = 09 ^\textrm{h} 55^\textrm{m} 52.43^\textrm{s}$, DEC $= +69^\circ 40' 46.9'' $.
-Additionally, we define 8 concentric annular regions ranging from 60'' to 237'', with an equidistant separation of 22'' (see SupM~\cite{supplementalmaterial}).
+We defined a circular source region with a radius of $60^{\prime\prime}$ centered at the coordinates of M82 (in Right Ascension (RA) and Declination (Dec), epoch=J2000): RA$ = 09 ^\textrm{h} 55^\textrm{m} 52.43^\textrm{s}$, DEC $= +69^\circ 40' 46.9'' $.
+Additionally, we define 8 concentric annular regions ranging from $60''$ to $237''$, with an equidistant separation of $22''$ (see SupM~\cite{supplementalmaterial}).
 Spectra are extracted from each annular region, allowing us to investigate the angular distribution of photons.
 We do not perform any background subtraction, as the signal is anticipated to encompass the entire field of view (FOV), but we later include an isotropic background as a free fit parameter.
+As detailed in the SupM~\cite{supplementalmaterial}, we have also explored alternative background treatments (such as using an OFF region and incorporating a power-law component), which result in slightly stronger constraints, thereby confirming the conservative nature of our primary approach.
 We stack and regroup the data into 5-keV wide energy bins, focusing on a fiducial energy range of $30–70$ keV.
 We do not consider energies below 30 keV to mitigate potential effects of insufficiently accurate modeling of low-energy astrophysical X-ray emission from the galaxy, following the approach outlined in \cite{Ning:2024eky}.
-To compute the expected axion decay signal counts at the NuSTAR Focal Plane Modules (FPMs) for a given set of nuisance parameters $\boldsymbol{\theta} = \{g_{a\gamma}, m_a\}$, we forward-model the photon signal from axion decay through the instrument response files and exposure times of each observation.
+To compute the expected axion decay signal counts at the NuSTAR FPMs for a given set of nuisance parameters $\boldsymbol{\theta} = \{g_{a\gamma}, m_a\}$, we forward-model the photon signal from axion decay through the instrument response files and exposure times of each observation.
 This process is performed for each energy bin $i$, angular bin $\alpha$, observation, and module.
 We then sum over all observations and both modules to obtain the total expected counts $N_{i,\alpha}^{a}(\boldsymbol{\theta})$.